magently/magento-sign2pay/authature/sdks/ios/index.md

 You can start the flow for any of these scopes by calling the corresponding method.
 The userParams object holds properties for email, firstName and lastName.
 These values will be used as parameters in the Authature flow.
-All these methods have 2 blocks as parameters, a successCallback and an errorCallback.
+All these methods have two blocks as parameters, a successCallback and an errorCallback.

 (note, since these blocks will be called in an async fashion, its is best to keep a strong reference to the client object)